Anirudh282/JavaFX_CRUD/README.md

 # JavaFX_CRUD
-Create, Read, Update and Delete functionality using JavaFX.
+Create, Read, Update and Delete functionality using Java and JavaFX.